rocketacademy/bootcamp-4.1/javascript-basics/b.3-conditional-logic/3-boolean-and-not.md

 **NOT Snake Eyes Boolean Statement**

-To express _NOT_ snake eyes, we can negate the above boolean statement with the `!` operator, making sure to surround the snake eyes statement with parentheses (`()`) to indicate that the `!` applies to the entire snake eyes statement and not just the first part.
-The following evaluates to `true` when the dice rolls do _not_ represent snake eyes, i.e. when `diceRoll1` and `diceRoll2` do not _both_ have the value of 1.
+To express NOT snake eyes, we can negate the above boolean statement with the `!` operator, making sure to surround the snake eyes statement with parentheses (`()`) to indicate that the `!` applies to the entire snake eyes statement and not just the first part.
+The following evaluates to `true` when the dice rolls do NOT represent snake eyes, i.e. when `diceRoll1` and `diceRoll2` do not both have the value of 1.

 ```javascript
 !(diceRoll1 == 1 && diceRoll2 == 1);